Robotic Process Automation

 Now that we have a clearer picture of what a robot is, what is meant by Robotic Process Automation (RPA)?
 The RIA definition is, for the most part, quite fitting: RPA involves software that can be programmed to manipulate other software, as a human operator might, "for the performance of a variety of tasks".
 The Institute for Robotic Process Automation goes into more detail here.

 Take the example of a bank fulfilling various compliance regulations when setting up a new mortgage contract.
 Here, the application form is very likely on paper.
 The core Banking system, in which the accounts are set up, probably sports a web interface but may still be host-based (i.e. a Terminal interface).
-A credit check would likely be a web portal or - in some cases - a text-based query-response system.
+A credit check would likely be a web portal, a webservice or - in some cases - a text-based query-response system.
 Throw in a legacy banking database running on a host system with a text-based terminal and you have the daily grind of a mortgage specialist.